jpalala/bulma-grid/README.md

-# bulma-scss
+# Bulma-Grid

+This is v.0.9.3 of the bulma grid scss file only.

+You can install by doing `npm i --save bulma-grid` then referencing the bulma.scss file into your project.

+## Forked from j1mc/bulma-scss

-This is a port of the [Bulma](https://bulma.io/) project SASS files to the SCSS syntax.
+[Bulma-scss](https://github.com/j1mc/bulma-scss): This is a port of the [Bulma](https://bulma.io/) project SASS files to the SCSS syntax.

 Currently, these files are based on Bulma version 0.9.3, and will be updated